DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentClick.md

 The clicked appointment.

 ---
-In case of recurring appointments or appointments with multiple resources, you may want to obtain information about the currently selected appointment, not the initial appointment.
-For this purpose, use the **targetedAppointmentData** field of the function parameter.
+In case of [recurring appointments](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/RecurringAppointments) or appointments with [multiple resources](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/Resources), you may need the data object of the clicked, not the initial, appointment.
+For this purpose, use the **targetedAppointmentData** field of the function's parameter.
 Otherwise, use the **appointmentData** field.

-For example, there is a recurring appointment that starts on July 18 at 8:00 AM, repeats every day and belongs to two owners:
+For example, the data source contains the following data object:

     <!--JavaScript-->
-    var appointments = [
+    var appointments = [{
-        ...
-        {
         startDate: new Date(2016, 6, 18, 8),
         endDate: new Date(2016, 6, 18, 9),
         ownerId: [1, 2],
         recurrenceRule: "FREQ=DAILY"
-        }
-    ];
+    }];

-If you click an appointment from the recurring series, for example the second appointment belonging to the second owner, the following information is presented in the **appointmentData** and **targetedAppointmentData** fields.
+This object describes a series of appointments that belong to two owners and repeat every day.
+If a user clicks an appointment from this series (for example, the second appointment that belongs to the second owner), **appointmentData** and **targetedAppointmentData** will then contain the following data objects:

     <!--JavaScript-->
     onAppointmentClick: function(e) {
-        /* The initial appointment data
+        console.log(e.appointmentData);
-            {
+        /* {
             startDate: new Date(2016, 6, 18, 8),
             endDate: new Date(2016, 6, 18, 9),
             ownerId: [1, 2],
             recurrenceRule: "FREQ=DAILY"
-            }
-        */
+        } */
-        var appointmentData = e.appointmentData;

-        /* The clicked appointment data
+        console.log(e.targetedAppointmentData);
-            {
+        /* {
             startDate: new Date(2016, 6, 19, 8),
             endDate: new Date(2016, 6, 19, 9),
             ownerId: 2,
             recurrenceRule: "FREQ=DAILY"
-            }
-        */
+        } */
-        var targetedAppointmentData = e.targetedAppointmentData;
     }